-On the pages of consumer magazines and broadsheets, stories about architecture have to compete with the likes of design, art, interiors, theatre, music and film.
-So I work hard with individual architects, and large and small practices to unearth stories of interest that excite journalists and editors.
+Stories about architecture have to compete with articles about design, art, interiors, theatre, music and film in consumer magazines and broadsheets.
+So I work hard with individual architects, and large and small practices, across London and the UK, to unearth stories of interest that excite journalists and editors.

 That could be a story about a building that’s significant from a design point of view, as well as the impact it’s having on the local area.
 Or, it could be a profile about an up-and-coming architect who’s making a positive difference to communities with innovative designs and ideas.

-Call me now on 020 8274 0807 to discuss how my architecture PR services can help you or your architectural practice.
+Find out how architecture public relations can help you or your architectural practice.